🖼️

 Note: if diffvg is not installed, pixray can still be used for vqgan generation

-Note: pixray works well with 16GB RAM, working with less RAM is fine, but see Working with weaker machines for detailed solutions.
+Note: pixray works well with 16GB RAM, working with less RAM is fine, but see for detailed solutions.